Sanamahism

+Amailon (ꯑꯃꯥꯏꯂꯣꯟ), also known as Amailol (ꯑꯃꯥꯏꯂꯣꯜ), is a liturgical variety of the Meitei language, spoken by the Maibis (priestesses) and the Nupa Maibis (transgender priests), ritual practitioners of the Sanamahi religious tradition in Manipur and other places of Meitei diaspora.
+It is used specifically in ceremonial and ritual contexts and has no daily spoken form.

 Deities

 The deities in Sanamhism can be classified as principal deities, ancestral deities, or apokpa, regional deities called Lam Lai or Umang Lai, and the ancestral deities worshipped by particular Meitei clans (Yek Lai) and families (Saghei Lai).

 There are five main deities in Sanamahism: